Last Updated on

-WHY GO: This “can’t get there from here” section of Southern Maryland, Saint Mary’s County, is so identified with creatures from the Chesapeake Bay, it holds the annual National Oyster-Shucking Contest, from which the winner goes on to Galway Ireland for the World Oyster Opening Championship.
-Bounded on three sides by water – the Potomac and Patuxent Rivers and the Chesapeake Bay – St. Mary’s drew early European settlers, most notably, a group of Catholics escaping persecution and execution in Protestant England.
+WHY GO: St. Mary’s County MD, a “can’t get there from here” section of Southern Maryland, is bound on three sides by water – the Potomac River, Patuxent River, and the Chesapeake Bay.
+Deeply historic, St. Mary’s County drew early European settlers, most notably, a group of Catholics escaping persecution and execution in Protestant England.

 Things to Do in St. Mary’s County

 TOUR: Watermen’s Heritage Tour – Fish the Bay Charters on the Lisa S. Captain Phil Langley’s ancestors “worked the tobacco fields and the water” way before the Naval Base arrived, back when the area was pure farmland.
 Seeing the potential in tourism, Langley transitioned to Charter Boat Captain, taking would-be fishermen out on the Chesapeake.

 Five years ago, the State of Maryland, the Watermen’s Association, and Conservation groups formed a coalition to address the water’s dwindling natural resources – impelling watermen to get involved in tourism by offering Watermen Heritage Tours.
 Believing that tourism was a budding local industry, Phil found a Coast-Guard inspected traditional wooden bay boat he could use for this purpose, allowing him to take larger groups out at a time.